 Your Ikigai Alignment Snapshot

-Most people either stay stuck or rush into action.
 You chose to pause and look first.

 Reflection prompts

-What stands out for you right now?
+What stood out for you?

 Use the prompts below to make sense of what you noticed across the seven areas.
 There are no right or wrong answers.
-This is simply about clarity.

 1. Areas of contrast